The Depp-Heard case places a spotlight on relationships and intimate partner violence

 Depp is suing Heard for $50 million over a op-ed she wrote in The Washington Post claiming she defamed him.

-"None of us have ever actually been proactively taught about the difference between healthy and unhealthy relationships," said Katie Hood, chief executive officer of One Love Foundation.
+"None of us have ever actually been proactively taught about the difference between healthy and unhealthy relationships," Katie Hood, chief executive officer of One Love Foundation, told All Things Considered on April 24.
 "And what One Love is trying to do is create awesome learning materials."

 Hood's organization provides education to young people on healthy and unhealthy relationships.
 Domestic violence impacts everyone, not just women.